 - Use Secure Cookies: Setting the

 After setting up SSL/TLS on your server and website or making any configuration changes, it is important to make sure that everything is set up correctly and your system is secure.
 Numerous diagnostic tools are available for checking your site’s SSL/TLS.
-For example, SSL.com’s SSL Scanner will let you know:
+For example, SSL Shopper’s SSL Checker will let you know if your certificate is correctly installed, when it will expire, and will display the certificate’s chain of trust.

 Other online tools and applications are available that will crawl your site checking for security problems like mixed content.
 You can also check for mixed content with a web browser by using its built-in developer tools: